IDEALS

 Discourse

-DISCOURSE brings participants together in intentional conversations as part of a high-trust community to share and examine their practices in a continuous cycle ¹⁰ of improvement for all learners. ¹¹
+DISCOURSE is the process that brings participants together in a high-trust community to engage in critical reflection and discussion, examining instructional practices in a continuous cycle of improvement to promote equity for all learners.

 Equity

-EQUITY is a fair and just principle which strives to ensure that the individual needs of all students are met, regardless of background ²⁰ ²¹ and that holds high expectations for all students, ²² adjusting for differentiation and personalization based on needs. ¹⁸
+EQUITY is a fair and just principle that strives to ensure that the needs of all are recognized, respected, and met by holding high expectations, adjusting for differentiation, and providing personalization based on individual needs and identities.

 Authenticity